neo-project/docs/docs/en-us/node/cli/cli.md

 ### plugins

-Show all the loaded plugins.
+Shows all the loaded plugins.

 ##### Syntax